baroxyton/replpersist/README.md

 # replpersist
 ## About
-replpersist is a nodeJS database client for https://repl.it
+replpersist is a nodeJS database client for the new databases of the online-IDE https://repl.it
 ## why to use replpersist?
 - it's sync.
 You don't need to restructure your whole code and an async function around it.
 - it's super leightweight.
 It only takes up 5kb unpacked and 1.9kb packed.
-In fact, it got 10% leighter in the last update.
-In conparison, replits official node database client is 180kb
+In fact, it got 10% leighter in the latest update.
+In conparison, replits official node database client is 180kb, and this documentation is 3kb+
 - it's lightning fast.
-You don't need to `await` any time, the data is cached
+You don't need to `await` a half second any time you try to read a persons username, the data is cached and can be accessed in a fraction of a millisecond like a normal object.
+- high level.
+You don't need to worry about forgetting to url encode the data and messing your database up.
 ## Documentation
 ### Import module
 Import the module like this: `const Database = require("replpersist");`